Om-Bhor/Chat-Room-Python-Socket-/README.md

 ⚡ Threaded Handling: Uses multi-threading to manage multiple connections concurrently.<br>
 How to run <br>
 1. run the coomand in the terminal : python server.py
-2. New terminal : python client.py
+2. New terminal : python client.py<br>
+In progress Chat Room GUI...